Danyseifedine/CodeVerse/README.md

 ## Built by a Team of Three
 CodeVerse is proudly built and maintained by a group of three passionate developers who are dedicated to creating a valuable resource for the frontend developer community.

+## To run the website without any error make sure to insert the home.txt query in your database

 ## Features
 - **Free Code Snippets**: Access a growing library of free frontend code snippets in various technologies, including HTML, CSS, JavaScript, and popular frontend frameworks.
 - **User Submissions**: Users can submit their own code snippets and tutorials for review.